Keeper vs Zoho Vault: which is better for password manager?

 To set up either Keeper or Zoho Vault’s app on your mobile device, head over to the Apple App Store or Google Play Store and download the app.

-With Keeper, its Android and iOS mobile apps look rather different visually.
+With Keeper, its Android and iOS password management mobile apps look rather different visually.
 However, both versions are responsive and intuitive.
 Another huge perk is that mobile apps have all the same features as Keeper’s web and desktop apps.
 The only exception to this is the password importing/exporting feature, which is understandable.

 Customer support